jacobp100/es-css-modules/README.md

   .then(...);
 ```

-As a minimum, you must define the parameters `jsFiles`.
+As a minimum, you must define the parameter `jsFiles`.
 This is a path or an array of paths for the files you wish to check CSS imports.
 The paths can be absolute paths, or paths relative to `process.cwd()`.
 By default, the imports within files will be recursively checked.

 **By default, all your css files will generate a .css.js file with the export names**.
 I.e. `export const button = "x3f6u";`.
 This behaviour can be customised via `getJsExports`, which is a function that is called with `(cssFilename, styleExports, styleExportsObject)`, where styleExports is JavaScript file string that specifies the exports, and styleExportsObject is an object whose keys is the export name, and values the corresponding export value.

 As in default CSS modules, we generate a random-ish name for each class you define.
-To configure how classes are generated, you can specify the `generateScopedName` parameter, which is a function called with `(className, filename)`.
+To configure how classes are generated, you can specify the `generateScopedName` parameter, which is a function called with `(className, filename, cssFileContents)`.
 This function is only called for classes that will actually be used, so it's perfectly safe to use something like [CSS Class Generator](https://github.com/jacobp100/css-class-generator) to generate names.

 By default, we'll warn you when you don't use a class you've defined.
 This can be turned off via `warnOnUnusedClasses`.